 If you know that none of the above factors is to blame for your crop damage or yield loss, you might be eligible for a dicamba lawsuit.

 At ClassAction.com, our attorneys have recovered more than $4 billion in damages for our clients.
 We are one of the top consumer protection firms in the country, with more than 300 attorneys on hand, but we do not represent large companies.

-If your crops were damaged by dicamba drift, we have the experience and manpower to hold the responsible party or parties accountable.
-Contact us today for a free, no-obligation case review.
+If your crop yield took a hit because of dicamba, we have the experience and manpower to hold the responsible party or parties accountable.
+Contact us today for a free, no-obligation consultation.
 There are never any costs unless we win a jury award or settlement.